 The datastore also has other endpoints that let you quickly export all your documents in one go, query document revision history, set fine-grained custom access control, integrate with custom authentication controls, and set up webhooks.

 sanity deploy in the command-line tool which will deploy the Sanity Studio to our servers.

 Sanity Studio was designed for customization.
 It is what you want to use instead of building your own CMS.
 It comes with a bunch of extension points and a plugin ecosystem.

-You don’t need to know to React to set up Sanity Studio, but if you do, you can customize it further by creating your own custom input components and custom previews.
-There’s very little need for state management since you’ll be dealing with the real-time content that propagates into the components via the props.
+You don’t need to know React to set up Sanity Studio, but if you do, you can customize it further by creating your own custom input components and custom previews.
+There’s very little need for state management since you’ll be dealing with real-time content that propagates into the components via the props.

 You can create a new account on Sanity using your Google or GitHub credentials, or by making a new account with an email and password.
 An account can have access to any number of projects that you’re added to or have created yourself.
 You can either invite new, or add existing user accounts to get access to your projects.
 Users can be given different roles and access rights.
 You can also create organizations with billing information and connect your projects to those.